- James Tam

 Ah Wah quickly proved himself much more than a strong left-armed wrestler.
 He could drop to the floor from standing, body straight like a plank, into single-arm push-ups at a rapid pace.
 He had learnt these impressive stunts during two three-year stretches in TC decades ago, and had kept them up.
 Though he could not write poems like wu xias do, he had a repertoire of amusing limericks.
 Most of them were quite intelligent, thoughtfully satirical with a melancholic touch of helplessness rather than being mindlessly vulgar.
 Within a couple of weeks at Tong Fuk, he had also gained starlike status by beating everyone in chess.
 There was evidently a brain somewhere inside his modest looking head.

 Similar to his wu xias, he had a heartbreaking romance — a heartache that throbbed silently deep down.
 But unlike his romantic heroes, he lived in a capitalistic society without cash or credit.
 To make a better living, he had explored the limits of the law on multiple occasions.
 Since twenty-one, however, he’d learnt to be smart about it.
-He had not been charged with any illicit income supplementation for a quarter of a century, until now.
+He had not been caught supplementing income illicitly for a quarter of a century, until now.

 ‘What did you do?’
 I asked, referring to his offence.
 The generic descriptions on his prison ID didn’t tell much.
 Fraud could have been a number of interesting things.